Already have an account? Log in here.

 During the four-week internship/learning blend, you will have the opportunity to apply and develop your skills in the real world by working on a project with continued support from our teaching team.
 This provides an exciting opportunity to positively impact a company or organization and develop your professional portfolio.
 For three days a week, you will work on your internship project full time (and the other two days part-time), in your internship team as well as individually.
 You will have daily check-ins on your progress on your internship project from your teaching team dedicated mentor, who will also be on hand to answer any questions you have.
 Unfortunately, since our partners only confirm projects shortly before the program starts, we are not able to release the names of the companies ahead of time.
 You will have the opportunity to submit your preferences for which company you’d like to work with and discuss your internship placement with an in-city program manager.
 For examples of companies that students have interned at in Cape Town, see this link.

 As with many other international cities, Cape Town is not without its criminal activity - in the city center, this generally consists of opportunistic petty crime, such as pick-pocketing.
 There are portions of South Africa with more serious criminal elements but these are a significant distance out from where the iX program is run.
-Our day one Health Our rule of thumb is that vigilance is key, with some good, old-fashioned common sense - but don’t worry, our experienced iX staff will make sure to answer any of your questions, keep you safe and support each student throughout the iX journey to ensure that you have a safe and enjoyable experience with us.
+Our rule of thumb is that vigilance is key, with some good, old-fashioned common sense - but don’t worry, our experienced iX staff will make sure to answer any of your questions, keep you safe and support each student throughout the iX journey to ensure that you have a safe and enjoyable experience with us.

 Flights are not included in the price of the program.
 What is included is: the course and internship program, safe, comfortable accommodation with other iXers, co-working space from which to do online class and internship work, four excursions, in-person talks by industry experts, weekly community and social events, airport pickup and drop-off, 24/7 health & safety support, welcome event and orientation.